VMjack64/SOC-Homelab/PART9.md

 Upon logging into the instance, I see the xampp-control app icon pop up in the “^” menu automatically, indicating the process was successful:

 With XAMPP now able to start on its own, I wanted to see if I can access osTicket after booting up the instance without having to log into it.
 So I turned off the instance, then turned it back on.
 After waiting a few minutes, I then tried to access osTicket, but was unable to, meaning I do have to log into the instance first in order to trigger the auto start for XAMPP.
 Nonetheless, this should at least minimize some of the tedious work in the future.

-Home Lab Phase: A Blind Shot at Integrating osTicket with Splunk With XAMPP and osTicket now properly set up, it’s time to try integrating osTicket with Splunk.
+## A Blind Shot at Integrating osTicket with Splunk
+With XAMPP and osTicket now properly set up, it’s time to try integrating osTicket with Splunk.
 Booting up & connecting to the main Splunk instance, my idea is to modify my existing Splunk alerts to create tickets based on what event went off.
 While working with Splunk’s alert system to create the alerts for authentication activity and malware, I saw there was a built-in webhook alert action, and initially had the idea of using it to pull this off, but when it came time to use it, I find that it’s very limited in terms of functionality; it only allows me to specify the site to make the POST request to.
 According to the osTicket API documentation, an osTicket API key is required in order to make the integration work, so the native webhook action isn’t going to be of use here.
 With my one viable option rendered inviable, I turned to the internet to try and find any more leads on completing this task.
 Along the way, I found this pretty good YouTube tutorial on integrating a 3rd party ticketing system with Splunk.
 According to the video, the general idea on how to perform the integration is through a Splunk extension based on the 3rd party ticketing system used and making sure the ticketing system allows API access, which osTicket does.
 So, after following the first 2 minutes of the Day 25 video to generate my osTicket API key, I went into Splunk and searched the Splunk add-on store for osTicket-Splunk add-ons and found a couple of interest: “osTicket Addon - Support Ticket System” and “HTTP Alert Action”.
 Add-on #1: “osTicket Addon - Support Ticket System” (failed)